Nickdev8/nickesselman.nl/liveblog.md

 1. Apply for an event about **ComfyUI** at **GitHub HQ**
 2. Plan a visit to **Paperclip**, who’s nearby this week!

-I’m super excited for both! (≧◡≦)/
+which I’m super excited for! (≧◡≦)/

 ## Back to LinkedIn HQ
 ![alt text](images/liveblog/linkeditagain.png){right}